xwipeoutx/xwipeoutx.github.io/_posts/2020-08-08-webxr-the-gamechanger.md

 In general, the move from App Dev to Web Dev means faster iterations, quicker feedback, and costs you less money.
 Why should immersive tech be any different?

-## Easy to pick up, masters and newbies alike
+## Easy to pick up, for experts and newbies alike

 Existing non-game developers can jump into WebXR relatively simply - no learning complex editor UIs, just grab a starter, download some assets and render it.